Tuesday to Friday 11 am – 7 pm

 the ticket office is open until 1 hour before Museum closing

-From 6 August 2021, access to the Museum will require the presentation of the EU digital COVID certificate or a negative antigen test taken within the previous 48 hours, together with an ID card.
+Access to the Museum requires the presentation of the EU digital COVID certificate, in accordance with the regulations in force on the day of the visit, together with an ID card.
 The provisions do not apply to children under 12 years of age or to persons with specific medical certifications.

 Gian Ferrari Hall